 Rotator Cuff Surgery

-Physicians at Virginia Mason's Sports Medicine Clinic specialize in treating a wide variety of injuries to the rotator cuff.
-These injuries are very common and can include:
+Physicians at Virginia Mason Sports Medicine specialize in treating a wide variety of injuries to the rotator cuff, the group of muscles and tendons surrounding the shoulder joint.
+Rotator cuff injuries are very common and can include:

 - Partial tendon tears